 4.33: Don’t create abbreviations for terms used only a handful of times.
 DNSU is only used twice.
 No need to create this abbreviation.

 4.35: Don’t create abbreviations for terms used only a handful of times.
 MMRP is only used twice.
 No need to create this abbreviation.

+It is anticipated that text will be added at the upcoming Vancouver meeting that will use these abbreviations.

 65.8: replace “GK-GCR” with “GLK-GCR”.

+Fixed.

 Format for code/pseudocode (0)